What is Auror?

 Down arrow

-Yes, you can request it from the holder and collector of that information, which is the retailer.
-It's important to know that Auror is a Software as a Service (SaaS) provider to retailers and therefore, retailers determine what information they enter and remain in control of their own data.
+Yes, under privacy regulations in most jurisdictions, you can request your personal information from the entity that collected the information.
+Individuals can request their personal information from the retailer for them to make a determination about how to handle your request.
+It's important to note that Auror is a Software as a Service (SaaS) provider to retailers and therefore, retailers determine what information they enter and remain in control of their own data.
 Auror acts as their agent under their instruction, so we cannot release information directly.
-We provide retailers with the tools to audit, search, download information.
+We provide retailers with the ability to audit, search, and download information.

-The best approach is to connect with the retailer and request your information.
-They’ll then process that request and determine how to respond.
-They may require more information, such as your full name, date of birth and the time and location of the event.
+Once you make a request, the retailer may require more information, such as your full name, date of birth and the time and location of the event.
 If necessary, you may contact privacy@auror.co for more information about this process.

 More about the Trust Centre